montymi/SerialPy/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-*SerialPy* is a versatile Python package designed to streamline search and replace operations on serial data.
-This powerful tool is crafted to enhance workflows involving OpenAPI and Swagger files, making it ideal for companies aiming to maintain consistency within their specification sheets.
-Whether you are working through the command line or integrating it into your Python projects, serialpy simplifies the process of finding and replacing specific patterns within your data.
+*SerialPy* is a Python package designed to streamline search and replace operations on common data formats: [yaml](https://yaml.org/), [toml](https://toml.io/en/), and [json](https://www.json.org/json-en.html).
+Built to use with additional shell scripting to semi-automate workflows involving OpenAPI and Swagger files, making it ideal for companies aiming to maintain consistency within their specification sheets.
+Whether you are working through the command line or integrating it into your Python projects, *Serialpy* simplifies the process of finding and replacing specific patterns within your data.

-Its key features include efficient `search` and `replace` functionality, allowing for partial automation of the monotonous task of updating specification files. *SerialPy* empowers users to ensure accuracy and reliability, making it an invaluable tool for specification sheet maintenance.
+Features include `search` and `replace`, allowing for precise control of serial data. *SerialPy* empowers users to ensure accuracy and reliability, making it an invaluable tool for specification sheet maintenance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>